 Overall Rating: 4.5/5

 Price range: €87,500

-Movement: Minerva hand-wound caliber, Swiss Made
+Movement: Minerva hand-wound caliber, re-decorated in-house, Swiss Made

 Complications: Sweep hour and minute hands, sweep chronograph second hand